 The Beer Bazaar at Carmel Market is the perfect place to find local craft beer.
 Many Israel food tours that include places in Tel Aviv feature Beer Bazaar and is a popular hot spot for the locals as well.
 There’s an assortment of more than 100 Israeli craft beers here which could leave you drinking and hanging around for hours given that it is open until 2am.

 Hummus is one of the popular Israeli food you must try when in Israel.
-There are plenty of hummus joints at the Carmel Market but one of the popular ones is the Hummus HaCarmel which is deemed one of the best hummuses in Tel Aviv.
-It comes with freshly baked pita bread and its only 15 NIS.
+There are plenty of hummus joints at the Carmel Market but the well-known Hummus HaCarmel is widely considered the best hummuses in Tel Aviv.
+It comes with freshly baked pita bread and it’s only 15 NIS.
 Another spot is the Shlomo & Doron Hummus joint.
-Take note that these hummus joints are not open for dinner and closes around 3pm-4pm.
+Take note that these hummus joints are not open for dinner and close around 3pm-4pm.

 Halva is a sweet confection made from tahini, nut butter, sugar, sesame paste, and more.
-There is a wide range of flavors when it comes to Halva given that each maker would have their own unique ingredient added to create a totally unique flavor.
-Halva can contain chocolate, nuts, dried fruits, chilis, spices, pistachios, and just about anything.
+There are a wide range of flavors when it comes to Halva given that each maker adds their own special ingredient to create a totally unique flavor.
+Halva can contain chocolate, nuts, dried fruits, chilies, spices, pistachios, and just about anything.
 You can find plenty of Halva shops in the Carmel Market and is certainly a must-try food when you visit.

 Dried Fruits and Nuts

 Dried fruits and nuts are common in Israeli marketplaces and the Carmel Market is no exception.
-It is also an Israeli food one must certainly try when visiting Israel.
+It is also an Israeli food you have to try when visiting Israel.

 When getting one of the Israel food tours in Tel Aviv, make sure the Carmel Market is on the list.
-Better yet, create your own food tour around the Carmel Market with the help of our tour leaders.
+Better yet, create your own food tour around the Carmel Market with the help of our travel partners.
 Contact us today to learn more.